-PSYC 5270: The Educational System and the Child
+PSYC 5270 - The Ed System & the Child

-An ecological approach will be used to examine the impact of educational systems on the child.
+This course uses an ecological approach to examine the impact of educational systems on the child.
 The course explores mechanisms of development based on the theories of Bronfenbrenner, Vygotsky and Erikson to shed light on how the educational system interacts with the child's risk factors, resilience, family environment, and early childhood experiences.
-Pre-requisite: Admission to M.S./M.S. in Clinical/Counseling program.